rgknp/AIDayLabs/lab03.4-execute_in_remote_environment/0_README.md

   - Choose a **Data Science Virtual Machine for Linux Ubuntu CSP**
   - Choose a size of *Standard D4s v3 (4 vcpus, 16 GB memory)*
   - Use a password, not a SSH Key

-  - Start the VM and connect to it using ssh.
-If we use some version of bash, the command is: `ssh <USER_NAME>@<VM_IP_ADDRESS>`
-  - Check to ensure Docker is functional on the Linux DSVM with the following command:
+Start the VM and connect to it using ssh.
+If we use some version of bash, the command is: `ssh <USER_NAME>@<VM_IP_ADDRESS>`.
+Check to ensure Docker is functional on the Linux DSVM with the following command:

 ```
 sudo docker run docker/whalesay cowsay "The best debugging is done with CTRL-X. - Buck Woody"
 ```

-- Launch the CLI from Azure Machine Learning Services Workbench tool.
-- Run the following command to create both the compute target definition and run configuration for remote Docker-based executions.
+Launch the CLI from Azure Machine Learning Services Workbench tool.
+Run the following command to create both the compute target definition and run configuration for remote Docker-based executions.

 ```
 az ml computetarget attach remotedocker --name "remotevm" --address "remotevm_IP_address" --username "sshuser" --password "sshpassword"
 ```

-- Before running against "remotevm", we need to prepare it with the project's environment by running:
+Before running against `remotevm`, we need to prepare it with the project's environment by running:

 ```
 az ml experiment prepare -c "remotevm"
 ```

-- Once we configure the compute target, we can use the following command to run the churn script.
+Once we configure the compute target, we can use the following command to run the churn script.

 ```
 az ml experiment submit -c remotevm CATelcoCustomerChurnModelingWithoutDprep.py